iq-coryp/documentation-testing/pages/api/company-tree.md

 Divisions may be added to the root Company node, or to a Division or Group node.

-A Division cannot created if one already exists at the same level with the same name.
+A Division cannot be created if one already exists at the same level with the same name.

 That is, you can have a Division and Group with the same name under the same parent or two Division with the same name in different parts of the tree, but you cannot have two Divisions with the same name and the same parent.